-- To provide a strategic lead and direction for the subject - To write and review an action plan for their subject at the start of the academic year - Each subject leader reviews the curriculum planning for their subject, ensures that there is full coverage of the National Curriculum.
-They also review the way their subject is taught in the school and plan for improvement. - To keep up to date with developments in their subject, at both national and local level - To create a file / portfolio for their subject
+- To provide a strategic lead and direction for the subject - To write and review an action plan for their subject at the start of the academic year - To review the curriculum planning for their subject, ensuring that there is full coverage of the National Curriculum.
+They also review the way their subject is taught in the school and plan for improvement. - To keep up to date with developments in their subject, at both national and local level - To create a file / portfolio of exemplars for their subject - To lead staff meetings, to support the progression of skills in their subject - To report to Governors once a year on their subject

-Role of the Leadership Team
+Role of the Senior Leadership Team